damoncrockett/ivpy/README.md

 ## Working Setup

-As of May 26, 2022, the following setup will successfully run the tutorial notebooks (0-4):
+As of May 26, 2022, the following setup will successfully run the tutorial notebooks (except neural extraction in tensorflow):

 **macOS Monterey** 12.2.1